 Samsung started a campaign called “Filmed #withGalaxy” with an aim to encourage people to expand their creativity with Galaxy smartphones.

-Joe Wright, who is best known for directing the romantic drama film “Pride and Prejudice,” is the first participant of the campaign, it added.
+It added that Joe Wright, who is best known for directing the romantic drama film “Pride and Prejudice,” is the first participant in the campaign.

 Samsung said Wright filmed “Princess & Peppernose,” the tale of a princess who defies convention in search of love, entirely with a Galaxy S21 Ultra 5G smartphone, reports Yonhap news agency.